Blog

-How to build a website — a complete 2026 guide
+How to create a website — a complete 2026 guide

 Building a website used to be a job for a developer or an expensive agency.
 Today a Georgian business can build a website and open an online shop in minutes — with no code.
 This guide covers what you need, the routes available, what it costs, and how to build a shop step by step.